 - Rocky Mountain Labs reduced turnaround time from 28 to 14 days, reduced internal handoffs by 500%, thereby improving productivity by 50% and profits by 25%

 - Tektronix Portables Division decreased inventory from $40 million to $15 million and reduced cycle time from 12 weeks to four weeks.

 - Shenandoah Life Insurance Company reduced the employee-to-supervisor ratio from 7:1 to 37:1, yet service improved, and complaints and errors declined.

 - American Transtech decreased headcount by 56 percent, increased sales volume by 46 percent, increased customer satisfaction, and had an average of 158 percent improvement in shareholder services.

 These are just a few of literally hundreds of businesses that are achieving outstanding results in the United States.
 They are doing so by changing the way work is organized and empowering the people who do that work.
 This is known as the High- Performance work system!
 However, before looking ahead, let’s look at where we have come.

 The Traditional Paradigm

-The traditional paradigm has dominated most modern businesses.
-It is based on a set of principles and practices formally defined by Frederick Taylor in 1903 and known as "scientific management."
+The traditional paradigm has dominated most modern businesses and is based on a set of principles and practices formally defined by Frederick Taylor in 1903 and known as "scientific management."
 The principles of scientific management were beneficial a century ago when this country was moving from a rural society to an urban community based on mass production.
 With these changes in the structure of society and the way work was organized, it was necessary to create bureaucratic organizations to manage and control masses of untrained people.
-Taylor believed work could be accomplished by breaking it down into simple and repetitive tasks for workers.
-That management's job was to control the means and speed of production.
+Taylor believed work could be accomplished by breaking it down into simple and repetitive tasks for workers and that management's job was to control the means and speed of production.
 Some significant features of job design that came out of the industrial revolution are the following: